openzipkin/zipkin-gcp/module/storage-stackdriver/README.md

-# autoconfigure-storage-stackdriver
+# module-storage-stackdriver

 ## Overview

-This is a Spring Boot [AutoConfiguration](http://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-auto-configuration.html) module that can be added to a [Zipkin Server](https://github.com/openzipkin/zipkin/tree/master/zipkin-server) deployment to send Spans to Google Stackdriver Trace over gRPC transport.
+This is a module that can be added to a [Zipkin Server](https://github.com/openzipkin/zipkin/tree/master/zipkin-server) deployment to send Spans to Google Stackdriver Trace over gRPC transport.

 This currently only supports sending to Stackdriver, not reading back spans from the service.